docker/docs/content/desktop/use-desktop/container.md

 - Persists your session if you navigate to another part of the Docker Dashboard and then return.
 - Supports copy, paste, search, and clearing your session.

-To open the integrated terminal, hover over your running container and select the **Show container actions** menu.
+To open the integrated terminal, either:
+- Hover over your running container and select the **Show container actions** menu.
 From the dropdown menu, select **Open in terminal**.
+- Select the container and then select the **Terminal** tab.

  To use your external terminal, change your settings.